BackOnTruck/Cytus-II-DB/README.md

 Knowledge database maintained by A.R.C.

-Cytus II DB currently supports Cytus II version 4.0 (Note that there haven't been any story updates since 4.1, and OA support hasn't been added.)
+Cytus II DB currently supports Cytus II version 4.0 from Google Play (Note that there haven't been any story updates since 4.1, and OA support hasn't been added.)

 Donate: [爱发电](https://afdian.net/@dtsdao) / [Patreon](https://www.patreon.com/dtsdao).

 ## Requirements

-This program can be executed on Linux / Windows / macOS.
+This program can be executed on Linux.
+To use it on Windows, simply install WSL (Windows Subsystem for Linux).

-You must have at least 5 GB free space.

 These softwares are required: